 Roivant looks to quickly turn the page, starting with a Phase 3 win

-Butterfly nabs $2.4M Seed round to improve managers with targeted tips
+Butterfly nabs $2.4M seed round to improve managers with targeted tips

 A new hormonal therapy designed to treat uterine fibroids called relugolix has finished a Phase 3 study in Japan, and the results are positive.

-That’s welcome news for a SoftBank-based company based in Basel, Switzerland called Roivant Sciences that’s separately dealing with much lousier news.
+That’s welcome news for a SoftBank-backed company based in Basel, Switzerland called Roivant Sciences that’s separately dealing with much lousier news.

 But let’s back up a bit first.